Physician Associates

 Who Are Physician Associates?

-Physician Associates are qualified healthcare professionals who have completed a 2 year intensive postgraduate programme and trained to the medical model.
-We are dependent clinicians who work alongside doctors and our aim is to support our teams in providing acute care to our patients and being the continuity on the ward.
-Our role includes seeing patients on the medical take and formulating differential diagnoses and management plan, partaking on ward rounds and seeing patients in clinic (this list is not exhaustive).
-With additional training, we can perform procedures such as lumbar puncture, ascitic drain and chest drain with the supervision of a doctor.
-We cannot prescribe or request ionising radiation.
-Often you will meet physician associates who have a special interest in a certain area for example ultrasound.
+Physician Associates are qualified healthcare professionals.
+PAs trained in the UK have undertaken postgraduate medical training in PA studies.
+PAs are dependent clinicians who work under the supervision of a Consultant Physician, Associate Specialist or Specialist doctor and their aim is to support the teams in providing acute care to patients and being the continuity on the ward.
+The role includes seeing patients on the medical take and formulating differential diagnoses and management plan, partaking on ward rounds and seeing patients in clinic (this list is not exhaustive).
+With additional training, they may perform procedures with the supervision of a doctor.
+PAs cannot prescribe or request ionising radiation.
+Some physician associates may have a special interest in a certain area for example focussed ultrasound.

 Membership